nimamasoumi/VTK_DICOM_Repertoire/README.md

 3. Import a DICOM directory with several image slices
 4. Show different slices, zoom, and pan the images
 5. Display multiple viewports
+6. Show an interative border widget superimposed on images
+7. Show 2D slices of 3D image from axial, coronal, and sagittal views